 Manage access to certain documents or areas of your intranet using permissions

 7. Remind employees about secure remote access

 More and more teams are working from home these days, which is great for those who need – or want – to work flexibly.

 However, your remote teams need to be mindful of using unsecured public Wi-Fi in areas such as cafés or coffee shops, and leaving sensitive information – like passwords and login credentials – open to view.

 Remind remote staff about the importance of being vigilant whilst working in open spaces, and get your IT team to set up a secure cloud based VPN so that staff can connect securely over public networks.

 Getting your staff to think about intranet security

 When you have an intranet system, you need to keep it secure.
-Losing control or having data stolen from your intranet system can be very costly to your business.
+Losing control or having data stolen from your intranet solution can be very costly to your business.
 Yet your staff can be your best defence.
-Get them thinking about intranet security every day by not making it a dull, boring subject – but turning it into an engaging discussion that employees can understand and implement easily.
+Get them thinking about intranet security every day by not making it a dull, boring subject, but by turning it into an engaging discussion that employees can easily understand and put into practice.